Saturday, December 28, 2024

 Bangkok

 I flew on the welcoming Asian airline Cathay Pacific from New York City into Thailand’s bustling and colorful metropolis (via Hong Kong transfer).
 Bangkok is the capital and most populous city of Thailand—known in Thai as Krung Thep Maha Nakhon or simply Krung Thep.
 Bangkok is teeming with colorful signs, vibrant street life, and the Chao Phraya River, which flows through the city as a network of canals.
-As a cityscape, Bangkok hums with cars, tuk-tuks, and motorcycles laden with passengers, which provide a lively pace against the majestic canvas of ornate temples, shrines, and palace architecture.
+As a cityscape, Bangkok hums with cars, tuk-tuks, and motorcycles laden with passengers, providing a lively pace to the majestic canvas of ornate temples, shrines, and palace architecture.

 A practical and relaxing way to take in the city’s atmosphere is on a Hidden Canal Tour by solar-powered boat.
 The Chao Phraya River carries numerous longboats past the Rattanakosin royal district, home to the opulent and expansive Grand Palace and its sacred Wat Phra Kaew Temple.
 Nearby is Wat Pho Temple with an enormous reclining gold Buddha and, on the opposite shore, Wat Arun Temple with its steep steps and Khmer-style spire.
 Most of the boats are powered by diesel, and these can be noisy and smelly, so choose a sun-powered voyage with this Solar Powered River Boat company.
 Our charming skipper spoke English and even arranged for some mango ice cream to be delivered to us, dockside.
 From the vantage point of the river, you will see Thai life at a leisurely and picturesque pace.

 When out and about in Bangkok, be sure to dress sensibly for humid weather and modestly so that you can visit any of the city’s incredibly beautiful temples.
 Wat Ratchanatdaram Worawihan ( known as Loha Prasat) is a massive 19th-century castle-like temple with 37 dazzling golden spires.
-The seven-story structure hosts a precious Buddha relic in the topmost spire, and you can climb all the way up to see it and take in a bird’ s-eye view of the city.
+The seven-story structure hosts a precious Buddha relic in the topmost spire, and you can climb all the way up to see it and take in a bird’s-eye view of the city.

 Refuel from that experience with lunch at the home of the original pad Thai noodles.
 Thipsamai restaurant began in 1939 selling noodles from a riverboat, then progressed to a few tables and chairs on a sidewalk, and now in a lovely wood-paneled restaurant dishing up the world-famous comfort food it created.
 Try the pad Thai and prawns delicately wrapped in a paper-thin wok-made egg omelet.